Wintermute0110/retroarch-install/README.md

 [  3222.894] (II) modeset(0): [DRI2]   VDPAU driver: i965
 ```

-OK... now it seems to work well with no xorg.conf file, the modeset driver, and xbm menu, for both standard and OpenGL cores.
+OK...
+Now it seems to work well with no xorg.conf file, the modeset driver, and xbm menu, for both standard and OpenGL cores.
 I have no idea what configuration option I changed to make it work.